flybywiresim/docs/README.md

 * Use pip installation for general compatibility with mkdocs-material theme.
   * Upgrade - `pip install --upgrade pip`
   * Install pip - `python get-pip.py` // recent versions of Python should come bundled with pip.

+### Dependencies
+The following must be installed locally for this repo to build correctly.
-* This repo is using mkdocs-material as a theme.
+* mkdocs-material
+* mkdocs-git-revision-date-localized-plugin

-  * Run `pip install mkdocs-material`
+Run `pip install mkdocs-material mkdocs-git-revision-date-localized-plugin`

 You should be setup at this point to locally view your changes as you apply them.
 * Use `mkdocs serve` and visit `localhost:8000` to preview the documentation site as you made edits.
 * Site renders as you save any .md you are working on or as you save changes to css stylesheets / mkdocs.yml.

 If you want to test the build before pushing your PR upstream
-* Use `mkdocs build --no-directory-urls` and the site will be built locally under `/site/index.html` on in your local repo for user testing.
+* Use `mkdocs build --no-directory-urls` and the site will be built locally under `/site` on in your local repo for user testing.
+Open`index.html` in the root of `/site` to preview.
-  * `--no-directory-urls` allows usage of reference links when browsing the locally built site.
+  * **Note:** `--no-directory-urls` allows usage of reference links when browsing the locally built site.
 Prevents having to find each index.html related to every `filename.md` to preview the relevant page.

 ## Recommended Reading